winscp/winscp/libs/openssl/doc/designs/quic-design/quic-api.md

 are read only on the first call to `SSL_shutdown_ex` for a given SSL object and subsequent calls to `SSL_shutdown_ex` ignore the `args` argument. `args_len` should be set to `sizeof(*args)`.
-This function is idempotent; once the shutdown process for a SSL object is complete, further calls are a no-op and return 1.
+This function is idempotent; once the shutdown process for an SSL object is complete, further calls are a no-op and return 1.

 Calling `SSL_shutdown_ex` on a QUIC connection SSL object causes the immediate close of the QUIC connection.
 “Immediate close” is as defined by RFC 9000.